Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to an excellent or exceptional memory, often with the idea that an elephant never forgets.
-The phrase is figurative and does not imply that the person has the literal memory of an elephant.
+The idiom is figurative and does not imply that the person has the literal memory of an elephant.

 Origin: